logon02/CSU-Senior-Project/README.md

 git clone https://github.com/logon02/CSU-Senior-Project.git
 ```

-The latest version of Python must be installed and all these packages with the commands listed below:
+The latest version of Python must be installed and all these packages with the command listed below:

 ```
 pip install tk customtkinter pillow cryptography fernet hashes password_strength pyperclip bcrypt